Plan Alaska with Confidence

 Use these travel finders to see summer 2020 availability for more than 200 services in Southcentral and Interior Alaska.
 This information is updated daily.

-Throughout the state restaurants, businesses, lodges, museums, and recreational activities have returned to regular operations under the Reopen Alaska Responsibly plan.
+Throughout the state restaurants, businesses, lodges, museums, and recreational activities are operating under the Reopen Alaska Responsibly plan.

 Are There Recommended Itineraries for this Summer?

-The Alaska travel industry is working carefully to make summer travel safer regardless of your itinerary.
+The Alaska travel industry has worked diligently to make summer travel safer regardless of your itinerary.
 That said, there are a few ways to make traveling easier given the new normal.
 These include self-drive trips and planning your vacation around a base camp like Seward or Anchorage.

 How is Alaska Preparing for Safer Travel?

-The Alaska tourism industry has developed new processes to ensure traveler safety in the summer of 2020.
+The Alaska tourism industry has updated processes that ensure traveler safety in the summer of 2020.
 In many cases these are enhancements to procedures already in place.
 Please view this page for more information.

 We're here to answer your Alaska travel questions, so don't hesitate to give us a call at 800-208-0200 or email us at email@example.com.
 You can also start planning right here, just request a brochure, check out our most popular packages, or use our Trip Finder to discover itineraries.
 If you are only booking train or bus tickets, head to our Train & Bus Express Checkout.